DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Additional Experiments

 Beyond applying low-rank matrices to the query and value matrices in each layer, we also explore whether our DoRA-based design can generalize when extended to additional modules.
-In this setting, we also apply low-rank matrices to the proj\_up and proj\_down matrices, while maintaining our proposed design for the query and value matrices and using the standard low-rank formulation for the proj\_up and proj\_down.
-As in Table \ref{tab:ablation}, DoRAN achieves the best performance in both LLaMA-7B and LLaMA-13B settings, surpassing LoRA and DoRA by an average of 1.2\% and 1.0\% on the LLaMA-7B setting, and by 1.9\% and 0.9\% on the LLaMA-13B setting, respectively.
+We assess the performance of DoRAN on two settings: when it is applied to the query, value, proj\_up and proj\_down matrices, and when it is applied to every projection matrices while maintaining our proposed design for the query and value matrices and using the standard low-rank formulation for the proj\_up and proj\_down.
+As in Table \ref{tab:ablation} and Table \ref{tab:ablation2}, in both settings DoRAN achieves the best performance in both LLaMA-7B and LLaMA-13B.
 These results indicate that our method, originally designed for query and value matrices in multi-head attention, remains effective even when low-rank matrices are applied more broadly across the model.